RWeick/REF1329-N64-Gameshark-Clone/README.md

 The upper EEPROM contains the high bytes of the BIN, and the lower EEPROM contains the lower bytes of the BIN.
 Happy making.

-I will be adding a BOM shortly, though everything is labeled properly in the schematic.

 This is my first foray into Verilog, and I welcome any comments or suggestions about how I could have done it better.

 Huge shoutout to @Parasyte for his ceaseless guidance, mentorship, and encouragement, as well as for originally documenting the hardware registers of the N64 Gameshark.
 This would not exist without him.